weekendesk/nodegate/docs/collections/_docs/getting-started.md

 ### How does it work?

-When a request is handled by **Nodegate**, a `container` is created, this container is automatically filled with different kind of data like the `body` of the request.
+When a request is handled by Nodegate, a `container` is created, this container is automatically filled with different kind of data like the `body` of the request.
 At the end of the workflow, this container `body` will be sent as the response.